ilirvg/llm-app/README.md

 3. Type your question in the input field and press "Ask" or hit Enter
 4. The response from the Llama 3 model will appear in the chat window

+## LangChain Integration

+This app uses several LangChain components:
+- `ChatPromptTemplate` for composing prompts
+- `SystemMessagePromptTemplate` and `HumanMessagePromptTemplate` for role-based prompts
+- `RunnableSequence` for chaining components together
+- `StringOutputParser` for processing model responses
+- `ChatGroq` for interacting with Groq's API

+The app follows a simple chain flow: Prompt → Model → Output Parser

 ## Project Structure

-- `server.js` - Main application server and API endpoints
+- `server.js` - Main application server with LangChain integration
 - `public/index.html` - Frontend web interface
 - `.env` - Environment variables (not included in the repository)